 8. Medical School Interviews

 Last but not least comes the medical school interview, which is often the phase of selection students fear most.
-Whether it’s the multiple mini interview (MMI) or a traditional format, the last stage of your application process will include at least some common medical school interview questions that will test your ability to think and communicate clearly on the spot.
+Whether it’s the multiple mini-interview (MMI) or a traditional format or a hybrid of both, the last stage of your application process will include at least some common medical school interview questions that will test your ability to think and communicate clearly on the spot.
 Keep in mind that some medical schools in Canada, such as the University of Toronto Faculty of Medicine, have created their own interview formats, such as the MPI (modified personal interview).
-Check to see what type of interview format you can expect so you can properly prepare for interview day.

 With so much information to consider, you must be wondering how to make your medical school application stand out and what you can do in your interview to leave the admissions committee with no question as to your candidacy.
 So here are our expert tips on how to increase your chances of acceptance to medical schools in Canada.